Noema formIng Cluster survEy (NICE): Discovery of a starbursting galaxy group with a radio-luminous core at z=3.95: LH-SBC3: A galaxy group at = 3.95

 The most massive of the four CO-confirmed members, LH-SBC3.a, shows strong radio emission at 150MHz, $S_{\rm 150MHz}$\,=\,1519\,$\mu$Jy.
 Comparing the fluxes in the high (0.3$\arcsec$) and low (6$\arcsec$) spatial resolution images \citep{Sweijen2022, Tasse2021}, we find that all the radio emission originates from the core of this galaxy (Fig~\ref{fig:sbc3-radio}).
 This galaxy is also detected at 324.5\,MHz (corresponding to 1.6\,GHz in the rest-frame) by the VLA, with $S_{\rm 324.5MHz}$\,=\,888\,$\mu$Jy \citep{Owen2009}.
 This gives a radio spectral index of $\alpha$\,=\,$-$0.7 and we derive a radio luminosity of $L_{\rm 1.4GHz, rest}$\,=\,3.0$\times$10$^{25}$\,W\,Hz$^{-1}$.
 We find that the radio luminosity is $\sim$5 times higher than expected from star formation \citep{Delhaize17,Delvecchio2021}, indicating the existence of a radio AGN, but it does not show any signs of other AGN in diagnostics available (optical or MIR or X-ray).
 This massive galaxy resides at the centre of the structure, and it is likely merging/interacting with LH-SBC3.d, whose CO(4-3) shows an offest of 155\,km/s, therefore it is probably a future BCG in the cluster.
 Two other members, LH-SBC3.b and LH-SBC3.c also show moderate radio continuum emission ($S_{\rm 150MHz}$\,=\,68 and 59 $\mu$Jy), but they both follow the IR-radio correlation of normal star-forming galaxies.

 Powerful radio AGNs are also revealed in DRC and SPT2349-56 \citep{Oteo2018, Chapman2023}.
-Among them, DRC-6 has a radio luminosity similar to LH-SBC3.a, but it is not at the centre of the structure.
-The radio source found in SPT2349-56 is extremely bright, $L_{\rm 1.4GHz, rest}$\,=\,(2.4$\pm$0.3)$\times$10$^{26}$\,W\,Hz$^{-1}$, 8$\times$ brighter than LH-SBC3.a, but this could result from the blending of several galaxies in the large beams of ATCA and ASKAP.
-Moreover, in these two cases, the radio galaxies are main sequence galaxies, unlike the massive and starbursting LH-SBC3.a.
+Among them, DRC-6 has a radio luminosity similar to LH-SBC3.a, but it is not at the center of the structure.
+The radio source found in SPT2349-56 is extremely bright, $L_{\rm 1.4GHz, rest}$\,=\,(2.4$\pm$0.3)$\times$10$^{26}$\,W\,Hz$^{-1}$, 8$\times$ brighter than LH-SBC3.a, but this could result from blending several galaxies in the large beams of ATCA and ASKAP.
+Moreover, in these two cases, the radio galaxies are the main sequence galaxies, unlike the massive and starbursting LH-SBC3.a.
 Radio-loud galaxies have been used to trace high-$z$ structures.
-Compared to the radio loud tracers in the CARLA survey \citep{Wylezalek2013}, we find that the rest-frame 500 MHz radio luminosity of LH-SBC3.a is at least 1.7 dex lower.
-Therefore, the starbursting radio core in LH-SBC3 may indicate an early stage of the radio-loud phase when the negative feedback such as heating from the AGN has not yet come into effect.
+Compared to the radio loud tracers in the CARLA survey \citep{Wylezalek2013}, we find the rest-frame 500 MHz radio luminosity of LH-SBC3.a is at least 1.7 dex lower.
+Therefore, the starbursting radio core in LH-SBC3 may indicate an early stage of the radio-loud phase when the negative feedback, such as heating from the AGN has not yet come into effect, or it may not evolve to a more powerful stage to impact the host galaxy or the environment negatively.
+High-redshift radio galaxies (HzRGs) are found to be the most massive galaxies and probable progenitors of BCGs in galaxy clusters (see \citealt{Miley2008} for a review).
+LH-SBC3, together with DRC and SPT2349-56, provides evidence of radio galaxies with vigorous star formation in proto-cluster cores, and the NICE survey will facilitate statistical studies on the probable evolution of radio galaxies into BCGs.